-- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through the plan's benefits, we will not pay for any share of these drug costs.
+- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through the plan's benefits, we will not pay for these drug costs.
 But sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage more quickly.

-Since you are not asking for payment in the two cases described above, these situations are not considered coverage decisions.
+Since you are not asking for payment in the case described above, this situation is not considered a coverage decision.
 Therefore, you cannot make an appeal if you disagree with our decision.